HiDiHlabs/ssam-lite/docs/source/usage.rst

 Alternatively, when hovering over a plot a small control panel will be displayed in the top right corner which offers some additional functionality.

-Additional information on data point can be displayed by hovering over it.
+Additional information on a data point can be displayed by hovering over it.

+TODO screenshot

 Data